 Front end developers focus on user interface and experience (the client), whereas backend developers build the platform that makes everything possible (the server).
 In this article, we’ll give you a rundown of what these programmers do, how much they make, and how you can become one yourself.

 - Speak to a career coach to get guidance

 - Coaching sessions are free and always will be

-Front end developers add the ‘human’ aspect to the client side of a website.
-They’re in charge of a website’s appearance and interactive functionality.
-These programmers fundamentally understand human experience and strive to create useful and user-friendly website features.
+Front end developers are in charge of a website’s appearance and interactive functionality.
+That is, they add the ‘human’ aspect to the client-side of a website.
+Front end web developers fundamentally understand human experience and strive to create useful and user-friendly website features.

 Programmers in this field are in charge of everything you see when navigating a website.
-Presentation is hugely important to front-end developers.
+Presentation is hugely important to front end developers.
 For competitive markets, how a site looks can determine who’s on top.
-An excellent front-end coder designs a website to reflect what people want or need from the service.
+An excellent front end web developer designs a website to reflect what people want or need from the service.

 Front-End Developer Skills

 In addition to empathy and creative talent, a well-rounded front end developer needs to master several coding languages.
 These include:

 This language forms the root of all web development.
 It’s vital for basic website features, so you’ll need to know it inside and out.

 Without this language, HTML would be too basic for modern website building.
 CSS adds numerous useful features to sites like buttons and templates.
 Knowledge of this complicated language is mandatory, but scores of excellent tools exist to make CSS easier to use.